windviki/biostuff/pyfasta/README.txt

 Flattening
 ==========
-In order to efficiently access the sequence content, pyfasta saves a separate, flattened fasta file with all newlines removed from the sequence.
-In the case of large fasta files, one may not wish to save 2 copies of a 5Gigabyte + file.
-In tha case, it's possible to flatten the file "inplace", keeping all the headers, and retaining the validity of the fasta sequence -- with the only change being that the new-lines are removed from each sequence.
+In order to efficiently access the sequence content, pyfasta saves a separate, flattened file with all newlines and headers removed from the sequence.
+In the case of large fasta files, one may not wish to save 2 copies of a 5GG+ file.
+In that case, it's possible to flatten the file "inplace", keeping all the headers, and retaining the validity of the fasta file -- with the only change being that the new-lines are removed from each sequence.
 This can be specified via `flatten_inplace` = True
 ::

     >>> import os